all-ride/ride-lib-http-jsonapi/README.md

         }
     }

-    private function getBlogs(JsonApiDocument $document) {
+    private function getBlogPosts(JsonApiDocument $document, &$total) {
-        // static resource for example, use the query to filter and manipulate the fetching of data
+        // use the query to filter and manipulate the fetching of data
         $query = $document->getQuery();

+        // static data as an example
-        return array(
+        $blogPosts = array(
             1 => array(
                 'id' => 1,
                 'title' => 'Lorum Ipsum',